Need Help Filing for Bankruptcy in Orlando, Florida?

 At Stiberman Law we spend the time to review your case, advise you regarding the best course of action, file all necessary bankruptcy paperwork, and attend all hearings.
 We keep you informed and answer your questions.
 We’ll send you an email confirmation with the bankruptcy case number along with other important information within minutes of filing the case.

-If you are living in Orlando, Florida when you file your Chapter 7 bankruptcy in the Middle District of Florida, the clerk will assign your case to the Orlando Division of the bankruptcy court, and a Trustee serving Palm Beach County, Florida will be assigned to your case.
+If you are living in Orlando, Florida when you file your Chapter 7 bankruptcy in the Middle District of Florida, the clerk will assign your case to the Orlando Division of the bankruptcy court, and a Trustee serving the Orlando Division in Orange, Florida will be assigned to your case.

-Your 341 meeting of creditors will be held in the US Bankruptcy Court, Orlando Division, unless otherwise noted.
+Your 341 meeting of creditors will be held in the US Bankruptcy Court, unless otherwise noted.

 Your Trustee will notify you, usually within 1-2 weeks, what documents you will need to provide at least 7 days prior to your meeting of creditors.